Grifting/Java-EventHandler-Simple/README.md

 # Java-EventHandler-Simple

-This is a simple EventBus System implemented in Java
+This is a simple EventBus System implemented in Java.
+Includes the EventBus with some ExampleEvents in the lib folder and code examples in the example folder.
+Look at the ExampleRun, ExampleEvent and ExampleListener for more specific examples.

 How to use:

-Execute right in the constructor of you object:
+Execute right in the constructor of your object:

-EventHandler.addListener({THE EVENT CLASS}, this);
+EventHandler.addListener(TheEventToListenFor.class, this);
 and implement the EventListener interface.
 To register an object as an active event-listener.
 Check in the overriden method if the event is an instance of your event.
 You can fire events synchronic or asynchronic.
 An asynchronic event will create a thread which will die after it servered every event-listener.
 Fire events by executing:

-EventHandler.fireEvent(YOUREVENT);
+EventHandler.fireEvent(instanceOfYourEvent);

 Warning:
 There is currently no limit of event handler threads.